YanNeu/spurious_imagenet/README.md

 ```

 ### Compute Spurious mAUC
 A classifier $f$ not relying on the spurious feature should predict a low probability for class $k$ for the Spurious ImageNet samples, especially compared to test set images of ImageNet for class $k$.
-Thus, for each class, we measure the AUC (area under the curve) for the separation of images with the spurious features but not showing class k versus test set images of class k according to the predicted probability for class k.
+Thus, for each class, we measure the AUC (area under the curve) for the separation of images with the spurious features but not showing class $k$ versus test set images of class $k$ according to the predicted probability for class $k$.
 A classifier not depending on the spurious feature should easily attain a perfect AUC of 1.
 We compute the mean AUC over all 40 classes.

 Use `dataset/spurious_score.py` and replace `get_model` to evaluate your model.
 A table with results will be saved as `dataset/spurious_imagenet/evaluation/<*model name*>/spurious_score.txt`: